miguelleitao/easimage/README.md

 =======
 ### License
 easimage is licensed under the terms of the MIT license.
-A copy of the MIT lecense can be obtainde from: http://opensource.org/licenses/MIT
+A copy of the MIT lecense can be found at: http://opensource.org/licenses/MIT